In preparation for the 2021 'Palestine from Above' exhibition, Issue 82 of Jerusalem Quarterly launched

 From the late Ottoman Empire through the British Mandate to the ever-present Israeli colonialists, aerial photography, filming and cartography have offered governments knowledge and power to control land, people and resources.
-Regardless of how, why, for whom and in what form such aerial material was produced, the gaze on the Palestinian landscape was looked upon as visual text that supported the shaping of politics, culture, economy and ideology.
+Regardless of how, why, for whom and in what form such aerial material was produced, the Palestinian landscape was regarded as visual text that supported the shaping of politics, culture, economy and ideology.

 The A.M.
-Qattan Foundation, in partnership with the Institute for Palestine Studies, is launching the scholarly journal Jerusalem Quarterly (JQ) issue 82, one of the two (81 and 82) dedicated to the upcoming exhibition Palestine From Above.
+Qattan Foundation, in partnership with the Institute for Palestine Studies, is launching issue 82 of the scholarly journal Jerusalem Quarterly (JQ), one of the two issues (81 and 82) dedicated to the upcoming exhibition Palestine From Above.
 The issues are an integral component of the exhibition, which will publish a number of articles and archival materials that emerged during the research process.
 The two issues will merge to form the exhibition book and will include a selection of textual and visual archival materials and briefs on the artworks and artists.

 Researchers and scholars sifted through the documents of many archives and libraries, including Istanbul University Nadir Eserler Kütüphanesi, Başbakanlık Osmanlı Arşivi, Harbiye Askeri Müzesi, the Atatürk Library, the Australian War Memorial, the National Library of Australia, Hebrew University Libraries, Israel State Archives, the National Archives (UK), the Bavarian State Archives and the Library of Congress archives.